lightbend/kalix-javascript-sdk/CONTRIBUTING.md

     npm ERR! command failed
     npm ERR! command sh -c bin/prepare.sh

 This can happens when you run `./bin/create-local-dependencies`.
-This is because `sdk/bin/prepare.sh` has `*` after `echo "Using snapshot of proxy and sdk protocols from '$PROXY_SNAPSHOT_DIRECTORY'"`.
+This is because `sdk/bin/prepare.sh` has `*` after `echo "Using snapshot of proxy and sdk protocols from '$RUNTIME_SNAPSHOT_DIRECTORY'"`.
 In iOS you need to remove the asteriscs in the two lines below.